RcR Steinard Formula Libre

 The halcyon days of Formula 5000 are not forgotten at RCR.
 These cars were rivals to the F1 cars of their day, and typically had V8 power of up to 5000 cc- hence their name.
 The series ran around the world, from 1968 to 1982.
 Many manufacturers like Lola, Chevron, March and even McLaren made Formula 5000 cars.

-Several well-known drivers were famous for their exploits in F5000, including David Hobbs (now a commentator for F1 in the USA), Jody Scheckter (1979 Formula 1 World Driving Champion), Brian Redman (now a popular host at vintage races throughout the world), and Alan Jones (also an F1 world champ).
+Several well-known drivers were famous for their exploits in F5000, including David Hobbs (formerly a commentator for F1 in the USA), Jody Scheckter (1979 Formula 1 World Driving Champion), Brian Redman (now a popular host at vintage races throughout the world), and Alan Jones (also an F1 world champ).

 F5000 cars are now seeing a resurgence of interest, as they represent the racing apogee of applying the minimum to get the maximum: minimal bodywork, no computers, engines limited to 5.0 L, and nothing on them that wasn't intended to make them go faster.